| Act V: Song of the VoidA Ranma ½ storyby Brian Randall

 "I can choose to do nothing and let you all die, can't I?"

 Shia Hai accused.
 "I can just turn my back on you and let you perish."
+"You could," Konno allowed.
+"But even if we never thrived,

 we cannot all perish in Spring.
 Only in Winter.
 And then, we would return